Pattern analysis in a benthic bacteria-nutrient system: Introduction

+In \secref{sechom} we give analytical formulas for the homogeneous solutions of \eqref{dgl} and study their stabilities.
 In \secref{seclandau} we recall how to reduce a general two species reaction-diffusion system to the Landau amplitude equation system on a hexagonal lattice.
 In \secref{sec1d} we study non trivial patterns over 1D domains and show global bifurcation diagrams for $\gamma=0.3$.
 We find that some stripe solutions bifurcate from the homogeneous branch and terminate in a different bifurcation on the homogeneous branch by holding their wavelength.
 Moreover, we find stripe branches of the same wavelength which are not connected, but change their wavelength and connect to other stripe branches.
-Using the Landau reduction, we choose a $\gamma$-value where stripes bifurcate subcritically, to develop bifurcation diagrams with snaking branches of localized stripes on homogeneous backgrounds.
+Using the Landau reduction, we choose a $\gamma$-value where stripes bifurcate subcritically, to generate bifurcation diagrams with snaking branches of localized stripes on homogeneous backgrounds.

-In \secref{2d} we investigate 2D patterns and develop some global bifurcation diagrams.
-Like in \cite{schnaki} we find solutions and solution branches of localized hexagonal spots with a planar interface to striped backgrounds.
+In \secref{2d} we investigate 2D patterns and generate some global bifurcation diagrams.
+As in \cite{schnaki} we find solutions and solution branches of localized hexagonal spots with a planar interface to striped backgrounds.
 Furthermore, we find patches of localized hexagons on homogeneous backgrounds.
 Some of these patches are already shown in \cite{hexsnake}, while others are not mentioned in the literature before.
-Some patches which we find have a flat overlying interface such that the snake does not show a strong snaking behavior.
-We use the Landau reduction to find $\gamma$-values, where the interface is steeper and thus the snaking behavior is more pronounced.

 In \cite{ulrike} a main point is to consider the system for space dependent parameters.
 In \secref{seclayering} we discuss what this means and show some layering of patterns for such a system.
-Comparing this to localized patterns of the section before we point out in \secref{discussion} that a layering of patterns is not necessarily an effect of space dependent parameters, but can occur for homogeneous ones.
-Furthermore, we discuss the relevance of the different patterns, which we found, for the bacteria-nutrient system.
-The main point is that we can determine from the pattern, if a system is in danger to die out.

-We call hexagons and stripes, which are extended homogeneously into the third dimension hexagonal prisms and lamellae, respectively.
-We check the stability of hexagonal prisms and lamellae over bounded 3D domains in \secref{sec3d}.
-Furthermore, we show a snaking branch of spatial connections between hexagonal prisms and genuine 3D patterns.
+In \secref{discussion} we discus the relevance of the stationary states which we found for the bacteria-nutrient system \eqref{dgl}.